Keyword research: Google Trends

 Google Trends is a free research tool provided by Google to see the trends of any particular keyword.
 It particularly helps to visualize and compare the data from Google searches.
-The tool uses graphs to showcase the trend of data over time.
-It allows users to compare multiple keyword trends to find out which keywords are popular than others in particular regions at a particular time.
+The tool uses graphs to showcase the trend of data over time derived from Google Search queries.
+It allows users to compare multiple keyword trends to find out which keywords are more popular than others in particular regions at a particular time.

 Google Suggest

-Google introduced Google Suggest in 2012.
+Google introduced Google Suggest in 2004 as the new Labs project.
 Google Suggest is typically used as a live feature while a user is typing a search phrase into the browser or Google website.
-Google Suggest uses the organic search input of billions of users and try to "guess" that way what a user might be searching for even before he completed entering the query or all the words of a keyword phrase.
+Google Suggest uses the organic search input of billions of users and tries to "guess" that way what a user might be searching for even before he completed entering the query or all the words of a keyword phrase.

 This makes Google Suggest a relevant source for keyword research, as it contains numerous organic keywords very closely related to a full or partial keyword and can be used to find additional most searched appending keywords that make the whole keyword less competitive.
-Google Suggest can be researched through the Google Search website or through a compatible browser for a small number of keywords, but also in large scale using free scraper tools.
+Google Suggest can be researched through the Google Search website or through a compatible browser for a small number of keywords, but also on a large scale using free scraper tools.